Judge faces protests after self-recusal from gay adoptions

-Fairness Campaign director Chris Hartman says Nance shouldn't be on the bench if he cannot put aside personal biases, especially as the law doesn't prohibit the adoptions.
-He says the Kentucky branch of the American Civil Liberties Union is exploring further action.
+Fairness Campaign director Chris Hartman says Nance shouldn't be on the bench if he cannot put aside personal biases, especially since the law doesn't prohibit the adoptions.
+He says the American Civil Liberties Union is exploring further action.

 Comments